 Listen to what they have to say without judgment.

-Make sure to listen to what they are feeling and allow them to express themselves.
-Then validate them and even speak back what they are saying and tell them that it is hard.
+Make sure to listen to their feelings and allow them to express themselves.
+Then validate them, speak back about what they are saying, and tell them it is hard.

 Sometimes you have to talk about your story thousands of times.
-Like it might be many, many times that and other people might think, seriously, can you just like get over it?
+It might be many, many times that and other people might think, seriously, can you just like get over it?
 And you know what?
 It is hard.
 You can’t, you don’t just get over it.

 Allow them to feel

-Understand that there are a lot of feelings that come up like anger, confusion, depression, panic, anxiety, rage, hate, blame, and guilt.
+Understand that many feelings come up, like anger, confusion, depression, panic, anxiety, rage, hate, blame, and guilt.

 Understand that these feelings can be scary for you and the griever.
-Know that these feelings are completely normal.
+Know that these feelings are entirely normal.

 Avoid telling the griever that they shouldn’t feel those feelings.
-Instead, allow them to process these feelings and talk about how they are feeling without judgment.
+Instead, allow them to process these feelings and discuss them without judgment.

 So just being present and allowing them to express their emotions, checking in on them.

 You can even offer to come and sit with the person grieving.
-Make sure to communicate and see if this is something that will help them.
+Make sure to communicate and see if this will help them.

-The best advice that Megan gave if you really don’t know what to say or do, try saying this:
+The best advice that Megan gave is if you don’t know what to say or do, try saying this:

-I don’t know what to say and I don’t know what to say because I don’t want to say their own thing.
+I don’t know what to say because I don’t want to say the wrong thing.
 And I know you’re in a lot of pain and I just want to be here for you.
-I care for you and can I just sit with you?
+I care for you.
+Can I just sit with you?

 After asking Megan what things to avoid saying to a grieving mother, she was very clear that everyone is different.